NASARace/race/doc/manual/design/tabdata.rst

 Security Concept
 ----------------
 Node is dedicated server machine with restricted physical access and minimal service profile (attack angle).
 All data is stored on the node server.
-The only site network facing access points are the tabdata URLs (no other data served).
+The only node network facing access points are the tabdata URLs (no other data served).

 All communication between nodes and user clients is using websockets over (encrypted) https